Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-For a simple tool with only 2 parameters and no output schema, the description covers the essential purpose and precondition.
-It lacks details about the return format or potential errors, but the overall completeness is sufficient for correct invocation.
+For a simple retrieval tool with 2 parameters and no output schema, the description covers the essential purpose and prerequisite.
+It could mention the return format, but the context is largely sufficient.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.